-To achieve your desired results, your tanning sessions should be in short periods, however.
-This decreases the risk of getting sunburns in your exposed skin.
+However, to achieve your desired results, your tanning sessions should be in short periods.
+This decreases the risk of getting sunburns on your exposed skin.

 Avoid tanning under the shadows of buildings, fences, or even trees.
 Just because you are in the shade does not mean you are not receiving any sun exposure.

 When you tan under the shadows, you might fall into the trap of thinking that your tanning sessions could be longer.
-We also don’t recommend that you get a tan through a window.
+I also don’t recommend that you get a tan through a window.

-However, this is NOT TRUE because you still run the risk of exposing yourself to unhealthy UV levels under the shade, even if it’s cloudy.
+However, take note that you still run the risk of exposing yourself to unhealthy UV levels under the shade, even if it’s cloudy.

 4. Use a Tanning Lotion

-An indoor tanning lotion helps you to tan safely.
+An effective tanning lotion helps you tan safely, wherever you are!

 Moist skin tans are MUCH BETTER than dry skin.
 A tanning lotion keeps your skin moisturized and also reduces the drying effects of the sun’s UV rays.